dkargin/maxr/notes.md

 	- implement cRenderableGroup class.
 We need a container for different sprites
 	- need iterative XML parser as well
 1. Air transport can not load units
+1. Restore cache for vehicle sprites.
+Hell knows when I reimplement rendering with opengl
+1. Actual connector building does not pick proper graphics